agrc/gis.utah.gov/_posts/2017-11-27-dumbing-down-terrain-with-contour-polygons.md

 ---
-layout: post
-status: publish
-published: true
-title: 'Dumbing Down Terrain with Contour Polygons'
+title: Dumbing Down Terrain with Contour Polygons
 author:
   display_name: Zach Beck
   email: zbeck@utah.gov
 date: 2017-11-27 23:28:38
 categories:
   - Developer
 tags:
   - contours
   - elevation
+  - python
+  - tanaka
   - terrain
-- tanaka
-- python
 ---

 While technology advances towards products with greater resolution and accuracy, sometimes more data isn’t always better data.
 Sometimes, being able to see general trends and relative differences paints a more interesting picture than sub foot imagery or lidar.
 This is the case when terrain is dumbed down and represented with generalized contour polygons.